 A recent article published in Medium, busts myths about intelligence right and left.
 First is the notion that intelligence is not changeable.
 In fact, as we know, intelligence is not fixed but can be developed and nobody knows what the limits on that are.
 Next, the idea that the results of standardized testing mean something.
 They don’t actually predict life performance.
 And third, the concept that intelligence only takes one form.
 It takes many forms.

-We love the idea of a talent stack and in this collaboratively cross-disciplinary world where the boundaries of expertise shift and mesh, it make more sense than every.
+We love the idea of a talent stack and in this collaboratively cross-disciplinary world where the boundaries of expertise shift and mesh, it makes more sense than ever.

 © BrainWare Learning Company | All Rights Reserved.